stefanoslig/blog/_posts/from-ngrx-store-to-signal-store.md

 }
 ```

 After this example, you might wonder why the NgRx team decided to follow a more functional approach in comparison to the class-based approach they used for the ComponentStore for example.
 A few months ago, in the NgRx repo there was an [RFC](https://github.com/ngrx/platform/discussions/3769) about a new way to create custom NgRx ComponentStore without using a "class-based" approach but using a function instead.
-This explains the decision to follow a functional approach for the new NgRx Signals Store.
+This explains their decision to follow a functional approach for the new NgRx Signals Store.

 > - There are several community ComponentStore plugins - ImmerComponentStore, EntityComponentStore, etc. However, in JS/TS, a class can only extend one class by default and without additional hacks.
 What if we want to create a ComponentStore that reuses entity features but also has immer updaters? 🤔 With the createComponentStore function, I see the possibility of combining reusable features in a more flexible way.
 > - Easier scaling into multiple functions if needed.
 (See the "Scaling" section above)